squatsandsciencelabs/OpenBarbellApp/README.md

 # DEBUGGING TIPS

 * Install Reactotron https://github.com/infinitered/reactotron/blob/master/docs/installing.md which will allow you to sniff network requests and see the state of the Redux store.
+Note that you can modify ReactotronConfig.js to allow Reactotron debugging of an iPhone or Android device.
 * Optionally, use VSCode with React Native extensions https://github.com/Microsoft/vscode-react-native as when set up properly you have breakpoints.
+* For Android, if you wish to run it on the emulator, comment out the body of the start function of RFDuinoServiceModule.java.
+This will disable BlueTooth functionality which the Android emulator does not support.

 # CODEBASE PRACTICES